Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/subsystems.md

     -Dfilecontentstore.subsystem.name=S3
 ```

-> As a list `configuration.repository/existignSecrets` cannot be merged so you
+> As a list, `configuration.repository/existingSecrets` cannot be merged so you
-> would need to defined the license secret i order to have it deployed.
+> would need to re-define the license secret to have it deployed.